 In addition, on 8 May 2016, the Law ‘Unified Social Security System – Reform of insurance and pension system- Income taxation and gaming taxation regulations’ has been adopted, introducing important amendments mainly to individual income taxation.
 Said law also constitutes a fundamental pension reform.
 The tax scale applying to employment income, pensions, and business profits is illustrated below:

 |Income tax scale (salaries, pensions, and business profits)|

 |Amount of income (EUR)||Tax rate (%)||Corresponding tax (EUR)||Total income (EUR)||Total tax (EUR)|

 New tax rates and broadened tax basis applicable to income derived from real estate are introduced.
 In particular:

 |Amount of income (EUR)||Tax rate (%)||Corresponding tax (eur)||Total income (EUR)||Total tax (EUR)|

-An incentive for upgrading buildings regarding energy efficiency, functionality, and aesthetics is available in case these have not or will not be included in a building upgrading program.
-In detail, the income tax reduction equals 40% of the amount of the relative expenditure effected from 1 January 2020 to 31 December 2022.
+An incentive for upgrading buildings regarding energy efficiency, functionality, and aesthetics is available if these have not been included in a building upgrading program.
+In detail, the income tax reduction equals 40% of the relative expenditure from 1 January 2020 to 31 December 2022.

-The general rule for determining an individual’s tax residence status is one’s physical presence in Greece in any 12-month period.
+The general rule for determining an individual’s tax residence status is one’s physical presence in Greece in any 12 months.